namoopsoo/namoopsoo.github.io/content/post/2025-06-26-medical-anecdote.md

 Later in the trip, I saw family in Warsaw afterward.
 A cousin who is a surgeon mentioned that my brow bone had done its job protecting the eye, so that was definitely a fun aha moment about our biology.

+## So what's next
-So next, I should gather my claim information and add it to my travel insurance.
+Next, I should gather my claim information and add it to my travel insurance.
 I should update this anecdote then later, with that experience.

 ## References
 1. https://en.wikipedia.org/wiki/Gorals